Clinical Research Resources

 Medical Research is an important priority for HHS, and as a subsidiary and partner of the hospital, we need to make sure that we are both fiscally responsible and compliant in the identification and allocation of costs by research within the facility.

 It is the Principal Investigator's responsibility to fill out the HCMC Resource Utilization & Coverage Analysis Checklist - Appendix A (HRUC) and submit it along with their application to the IRB.
 The IRB passes it along to the HCMC Compliance Office for review.
-The HRUC is the beginning of the process to create a record in EPIC to whic service may be charged to the study.
+The HRUC is the beginning of the process to create a record in EPIC to which service may be charged to the study.
 As such, additional training in EPIC procedures is required for researchers obtaining hospital services.
 Information about that training will be provided after review of the Checklist is complete.

 HHS research pricing for patient care procedures provided to HHRI projects is based on reimbursement rates set by CMS/Medicare.
 To assist investigators in more easily identifying frequently used procedures, HCMC Revenue Integrity has developed a Medicare research fee schedule that contains all currently active procedure codes used for research.
-The currently active codes and pricing is available here: [HCMC 2017 Research Fee Schedule].
+The currently active codes and pricing is available here: HCMC Research Fee Schedule.
 As new procedures are requested for research, they are added to this pricing list.
 If you are uncertain of which procedure codes are applicable to your study or it will use codes not currently on the pricing list, additional help can be found here.

 The below links are additional resources for researchers conducting clinical research.